Noise Levels in Eastway-Sheffield Park, Charlotte, NC | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Eastern Eastway-Sheffield Park sounds about 193% louder than Northern Eastway-Sheffield Park to the human ear, a 15.5 dBA gap.
+To the human ear, noise in southwestern Eastway-Sheffield Park sounds about 80% louder than in western Eastway-Sheffield Park, a 8.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Ns-923 do you need to be?